sede-open/notation-core-go/README.md

 notation-core-go provides core crypto functionality for notation-go and implements signature generation, parsing and revocation related functionalities based on the [Notary Project specifications](https://github.com/notaryproject/specifications).
 It also provides validation functionality for certificate and certificate chain.

-notation-core-go reached a stable release as of July 2023 and continues to be actively developed and maintained.
+notation-core-go reached a stable release as of July 2023 and continues to be actively developed and maintained

 Please visit [README](https://github.com/notaryproject/.github/blob/main/README.md) to know more about Notary Project.